 There is more likely to be immediate danger, and abused spouses (particularly women) often feel they deserve the abuse.
 Here’s how I see the issue of responsibility: the choice to be violent or use coercive control is 100% the responsibility of the abuser.
 Why?
 Even if you’ve been a difficult partner (who isn’t sometimes?), there are always other ways that your partner could have responded other than to hit or intimidate you.
 So you’ve got to seek help and decide not to take it anymore.
 If you think this stance puts in you danger, then you have to leave.

 But recent research shows that there are two kinds of intimate partner violence: ordinary partner violence and intimate terrorism.
 The latter is the coercively controlling kind where a man intimidates and dominates his female partner, with or without physical violence.
-This kind of domestic violence is about 10% of abusive relationships [check percentage].
+This kind of domestic violence is about 10% of abusive relationships.

 So, if you are facing intimate terrorism, most experts agree that you have little choice but divorce, doing so as safely as you can, using all the resources you can access.

 But if yours is ordinary domestic violence, there is more hope.
 We now know that marriages like yours can be restored to health.
-They key, as with other hard problems, if the level of motivation and energy that you and spouse bring to getting help and
+The key, as with other hard problems, if the level of motivation and energy that you and spouse bring to getting help and making changes.

 Steps to Save Your Marriage